nathanael6556/image-splitter/README.md

 # image-splitter
-Split image into equal sized smaller images.
+A compact, non-extendable, and user-friendly (not really) programme to split image into equal sized smaller images.
+Run split.py to get started.